This chapter discusses the memory architecture of a database instance.

 This cache holds information about database objects.
 The cache is also known as the row cache because it holds data as rows instead of buffers.

 All server processes share these caches for access to data dictionary information.

 The server result cache is a memory pool within the shared pool.
 Unlike the buffer pools, the server result cache holds result sets and not data blocks.
-The server result cache contains the SQL query result cache and PL/SQL function result cache, which share the same infrastructure.

 Oracle Database Administrator’s Guide for information about sizing the result cache